Nema23Motor logoNema23Motor

 ConclusionEvidence IDsRemaining Uncertainty

-12V is often marginal for high-torque arm setups at speedE3, E5, E11, E12Machine-specific inertia/load can still move boundary outcomes; bench validation remains required.
+12V at 5000RPM is usually limit-zone for high torqueE3, E5, E11, E12Machine-specific inertia/load can still move boundary outcomes; bench validation remains required.

 Current-limit alignment is a hard safety gateE1, E2, E7No blocker in public evidence; still validate with the selected motor-driver pair.